Fathers Rights in Wisconsin

 Are you ready to move forward?
 Call (262) 221-8123 to schedule a strategy session with one of our attorneys.

 What rights do fathers have in Wisconsin?

-Fathers have the same rights as mothers as long as paternity has been established legally.
+Fathers have the same rights as mothers if paternity has been legally established.
 If the courts are unsure who the father is, the mother has sole custody of the child.

 Do fathers ever get full custody?